Lizhi-sjtu/DRL-code-pytorch/5.PPO-continuous/README.md

 ## How to use my code?
 You can dircetly run 'PPO_continuous_main.py' in your own IDE.<br />

-## Test environments
+## Trainning environments
 You can set the 'env_index' in the codes to change the environments.
-Here, we test our code in 4 environments.<br />
+Here, we train our code in 4 environments.<br />
 env_index=0 represent 'BipedalWalker-v3'<br />
 env_index=1 represent 'HalfCheetah-v2'<br />
 env_index=2 represent 'Hopper-v2'<br />